gesteves/kona/README.md

 #### Intervals.icu

-Kona uses Intervals.ixu to show the activity stats on the home page.
+Kona uses Intervals.icu to show the activity stats on the home page.
 You'll need to set up an account at https://intervals.icu and add the Athlete ID and API key from the settings page to the corresponding environment variables.

 #### Google Maps